The Chocolate Lovers' Ontological Argument

 Well, let us elaborate.

 First consider the following argument.
-It is a slight recasting of an argument that was first published by philosopher and linguist Dorothy Edgington in 1995.
+It is a slight recasting of an argument that was first published by the British philosopher Dorothy Edgington in 1995.

 Let's hasten to say Dorothy did not say the argument is sound - that is, she did not claim it was both valid and true.
 But she gave it as an example of problems you can have with logical arguments.